osvauld/osvauld/sthalam/HUML_TEMPLATE_GUIDE.md

       - ::
         type: "heading"
         content: "✅ Thank You!"
-        css: "color: white; font-size: 48px; margin-bottom: 20px;"
+        css: "color: white; font-size: 48px; margin-bottom: 20px; font-weight: 800;"

       - ::
         type: "text"
         content: "Your feedback has been recorded.
-We appreciate you taking the time to help us improve!"
+We appreciate you taking the time!"
         css: "color: rgba(255,255,255,0.9); font-size: 20px; max-width: 600px;"
 ```